4teamwork/simplelayout/README.md

 # Simplelayout

-Javascript Library for creating Plone-Layouts.
+Javascript Library for organising Layouts with drag and drop.

 ## Dependencies